About the Project

 Through this important work, teachers and groups will better understand how to talk about energy and climate in Alberta, as well as what motivates youth, and how educators can create conditions for long-term success.

-As part of this work, we will also conduct a youth survey (ages 15-24) to measure levels of youth environmental, energy and climate literacy in Alberta.
-This work will support the narratives research and will complement the youth polling ACEE completed in 2010.
+As part of this work, we are also conducting a youth survey (ages 15-24) to measure levels of youth environmental, energy and climate literacy in Alberta and will compare some findings from the 2010 survey (these surveys can be found using the youth survey link).

 Meet the Team